batikanu/zero-to-sam-hero/readme.md

 .....

-You may need to tweak IAM policies on the [codepiper](./codepiper/cloudformation.yml)'s IAM policies, but your a smart kid.
-You will do it :-D
+You may need to tweak the IAM policies in [codepiper](./codepiper/cloudformation.yml), but you're a smart kid.
+You can do it :-D

 ToDos:
 * Go